Hardeep-5911/Induction_program2025/README.md

 ###  🕣 9:30 AM - 10:30 AM
 **P2P Lecture**
-- We have our P2P Lecture by our 3rd year Senior.
+- We had our P2P Lecture by our 3rd year Senior.
-- We got to learn basics of c++ coding language.
+- We learned the basics of c++ coding language.
-- We learn how to write its syntax & its some common mistakes.
+- We were taught how to write its syntax and identify common mistakes.
+- We also explored procedures to solve specific problems using C++.

+###  🕣 10:30 AM - 11:30 AM
+**English Lecture**
+- We had our English lecture conducted by Prof. Manjot Kaur.
+- We began with a brief round of introductions.
+- Then, we discussed why we had chosen CSE as our core branch.
+- We also talked about our strengths, weaknesses, and ways to overcome them.

+###  🕣 12:30 PM - 02:30 PM
+Expert Lecture by **Dr. Priya Darshani Madam** on **Universal Human Values - 2**
+- We learned how we can get **continuity of happiness**.
+- We should do **process of self Exploration**.